ShaneOfAllTrades/github-issues-import/README.md

 The script will by default look for a file named `config.ini` located in the same folder as the Python script.
 For a list of all possible configuration options, see [_Configuration_](http://www.iqandreas.com/github-issues-import/configuration/).

+Note: in the ShaneOfAllTrades fork, I modified the Enterprise script to use http instead of https.
+If you would like to change back, it is located @ line 127.
+Also the accept header was changed on line 201 to comply with new GitHub requirements.
+These changes fixed a few bugs for myself.

 To quickly get started, rename `config.ini.sample` to `config.ini`, and edit the fields to match your login info and repository info.
 If you want to use a different credentials for the source and target repositories, please see [_Configuration: Enterprise Accounts and Advanced Login Options_](http://www.iqandreas.com/github-issues-import/configuration/#enterprise).
 Store the config file in the same folder as the `gh-issues-import.py` script, or store it in a different folder, using the `--config <file>` option to specify which config file to load in.

 **Warning:** The password is stored in plain-text, so avoid storing the config file in a public repository.
 To avoid this, you can instead pass the username and/or password as arguments by using the `-u <username>` and `-p <password>` flags respectively.
 If the username or password is not passed in from either of these locations, the user will be prompted for them when the script runs.